LukeLinXu/payMyBill/README.md

 # payMyBill

+This small project is just used to grasp all my bill at the beginning of the month.
+It will save my time.

+User Guide:
+- python3
-User Guide: 1 python3 2 install splinter pip3 install splinter
+- install splinter pip3 install splinter